auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_04.md

 Read Introduction to C++ Programming, 3rd Edition by Y. Daniel Liang, Chapter 3, 4

-* Do programming exercises from chapter 3:
+* Do programming exercises from chapter 3 and 4:

   1. Exercise 3.11
   2. Exercise 3.20